Selection Criteria

 Commitment to Diversity, Equity, and Inclusion

 Beginning in 2021, a diversity committee was created to evaluate the selection process for AOA members to ensure an unbiased and equitable selection process.
-After careful evaluation in conjunction with the UT Southwestern Department of Diversity and Inclusion, we found the percent of URM students in AOA is equivalent to the percent of URM students in the first quartile who are eligible to apply for AOA.
+After careful evaluation in conjunction with the UT Southwestern Department of Diversity and Inclusion, we found the percent of URM students in AOA was equivalent to the percent of URM students in the first quartile who were eligible to apply for AOA under the original criteria.
 Additional findings indicate that the number of URM students in each medical class is rising; however, the proportion has not changed in the first quartile.
 Under-representation in the first quartile is apparent, and this information has been shared with medical school leaders.
-Through this committee, we will continue to monitor the demographic composition of our chapter longitudinally in order to be as inclusive as possible.
+Eligibility has been expanded from the top 12.5% to the top 15% by cumulative GPA for junior AOA and from the top 25% to the top 30% for senior AOA in order to offer opportunity for AOA membership to a more diverse cohort.
+Additionally, the total number of students selected for AOA was increased from 16% to 20% in accordance with updated national AOA guidelines.
+We will continue to monitor the demographic composition of our chapter longitudinally in order to be as inclusive as possible.

 Final Notes

-The criteria for induction into AOA are deliberately designed to favor students who demonstrate excellence in all of the following areas – leadership, community service, research, development of professional relationships with peers, and grades.
+The criteria for induction into AOA are deliberately designed to favor students who demonstrate excellence in all of the following areas – leadership, community service, research, attainment of medical knowledge, and grades.

 It is possible that a student with high grades could fail to be chosen for AOA if their application is weaker in the areas of leadership, community service, and/or research.
 Similarly, it is possible that a student with superb leadership, community service, and research could fail to be chosen for AOA if their UTSW grades are lower than other applicants.